B4tiste/CPE/S8/Machine Learning/Projet/BATTU_LALOI.md

 We decided to work with Pokémons, and here are the two datasets we used for our project :

-1. [Pokemon Images Dataset](https://www.kaggle.com/datasets/kvpratama/pokemon-images-dataset) | License : CC0: Public Domain → We can use it freely for any purpose, even commercial purposes.
+1. [Pokémon Images Dataset](https://www.kaggle.com/datasets/kvpratama/pokemon-images-dataset) | License : CC0: Public Domain → We can use it freely for any purpose, even commercial purposes.

-2. [Pokemon Image Dataset](https://www.kaggle.com/datasets/vishalsubbiah/pokemon-images-and-types) | License : Attribution 4.0 International (CC BY 4.0) → We can use it freely for any purpose, even commercial purposes, as long as we give credit to the author.
+2. [Pokémon Image Dataset](https://www.kaggle.com/datasets/vishalsubbiah/pokemon-images-and-types) | License : Attribution 4.0 International (CC BY 4.0) → We can use it freely for any purpose, even commercial purposes, as long as we give credit to the author.

 We used the images from the first one because they are way smaller and easier to work with.
-The second one was only used to get the type of each pokemon, which we used to sync types with each Pokémon.
+The second one was only used to get the type of each Pokémon, which we used to sync types with each Pokémon.

 Every data not used in the dataset is deleted, and we only keep the name of the first 151 Pokémons, their type, and the corresponding thumbmail, all of which is stored in a folder named "data".